 It’s easy to think that successful individuals fall into their own elusive class of people.
-They must have something the rest of us don’t, right?
-Some “it” factor that makes them magically successful while the rest of us are just average.
+We assume they have something the rest of us don’t — some “it” factor that makes them magically successful while the rest of us are just average.

-But when you look at their stories — the actual roadmap of how they became so successful — you realize they weren’t that unusual.
-They just took a very specific series of actions that set them up for success — actions that, you’ll be pleased to hear, are replicable.
+But when you look at their stories — the actual roadmap for their success — you realize they aren’t unusual.
+In fact, they’re quite average.
+They just took a very specific series of actions that set them up for success — actions that are replicable.

 In this post I’m going to break down the career journeys of three well-respected and successful professionals: a top-ranked podcaster, the VP of Marketing at a groundbreaking startup, and the CEO of a marketing agency for real estate agents.
 We’re going to look at where their careers started, and the specific steps they took to go from “average” to “extraordinary.”